 - Do not breastfeed while you are using this medicine.

-- Your doctor will need to check your progress at regular visits while you are using this medicine.
-Be sure to keep all appointments.
+- Your doctor will check your progress and the effects of this medicine at regular visits.
+Keep all appointments.
 It is important for women to have regular gynecologic check-ups while taking tamoxifen.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.